kylewilliamsrr/osticket-prereqs/README.md

 </p>
 <p>
-Download and install Heidi SQL.
+Download and install Heidi SQL so that you can observe and edit data from MySQL.
 </p>
 <br />